raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     w-->v-->u-->t-->s-->u
 </div>

 In the first example, `z` and `y` form a chain that leads to `x`, which forms a cycle by linking to itself.
 Likewise `w` and `v` form a chain that leads to `u`, which forms a cycle with `t` and `s`.
+Since every node in a diagraph is the head of a linked list, and every node that can be reached from the head by following links belongs to that head's linked list, it follows that `y

-Linked lists that start with a node and link to a cycle are also linked lists.
 There are ten linked lists in this digraph, and they all end in a cycle:

 <div class="mermaid">
   graph LR